On Huang and Wong's Algorithm for Generalized Binary Split Trees

 Suppose $T$ does an inequality test at the root.
 Let $T_1$ and $T_2$ be the left and right subtrees of $T$, and for $a\in\braced{1,2}$ let $Q_a\subseteq Q$ contain the queries in $Q$ that fall in $T_a$.
 Let $i = |Q_1|$, so that $|Q_2| = m-i$.
 For $a\in\braced{1,2}$, query set $Q_a$ is $T_a$-separated.
 By the minimality assumption, $0\not\in\{i, m-i\}$.
 The modified cost of $T$ is its weight ($m$), plus the modified costs of $T_1$ and $T_2$.
 By the inductive assumption, this is at least $m+d_{i} + d_{m-i} \ge d_m$, as desired.

 Suppose $T$ does an equality test at the root.
 The minimality assumption implies that the equality-test key has non-zero (modified) weight.
-(This follows via the argument given for Property (P2) in the proof of Lemma~\ref{lemma: obstacle}.)
+(This follows via the argument given for Property (P2) in the proof of Lemma~\ref{lemma: obstacle}, using Anderson \etals Theorem~5 or Corollary~3.)
 So the equality-test key is in $Q$.
 Let $T_1$ be the no-subtree of $T$ and let $Q_1\subseteq Q$ contain the queries in $Q$ that fall in $T_1$; so we have $|Q_1|=m-1$.
 Set $Q_1$ is $T_1$-separated, so by the inductive assumption, $T_1$ has modified cost at least $d_{m-1}$.
 So the modified cost of $T$ is at least $m+ d_{m-1} = m + d_1 + d_{m-1} \ge d_m$, as desired.

-\emph{Part (ii).} The proof of Part (ii) follows the same inductive argument as above.
+\begin{linenomath*} \emph{Part (ii).} The proof of Part (ii) follows the same inductive argument as above.
 The base cases for $m=1,2$ are trivial.
 The verification of the base case for $m=3$ is by straightforward case analysis.
 In the inductive step, the only significant difference is in the case when $T$ does an inequality test at the root.
-Since $Q$ is now only nearly separated, $Q_1$ will be $T_1$-separated while $Q_2$ will be nearly $T_2$-separated (or vice versa), giving us that the modified cost of $T$ is at least $m+d_{m_1} + e_{m_2} \ge d_m$. \end{proof}
+Since $Q$ is now only nearly separated, $Q_1$ will be $T_1$-separated while $Q_2$ will be nearly $T_2$-separated (or vice versa), giving us that the modified cost of $T$ is at least $m+d_{i} + e_{m-i} \ge e_m$.

-\paragraph{Note:} We would like to use this opportunity to acknowledge yet another error in the literature on binary split trees, this one in our own paper~\cite{chrobak_etal_isaac_2015}.
-In that paper we introduced a perturbation method that can be used to extend algorithms for binary search trees with keys of distinct weights to instances where key-weights need not be distinct, and we claimed that this method can be used to speed up the computation of optimal binary split trees to achieve running time $O(n^4)$.
-(Recall that in binary split trees from~\cite{Huang1984,Perl1984,Hester1986}, the equality-test key in each node must be a most likely key among keys reaching the node.)
-As it turns out, this claim is not valid.
-In essence, the perturbation approach from~\cite{chrobak_etal_isaac_2015} does not apply to binary split trees because such perturbations affect the choice of the equality-test key and thus also the validity of some trees.